intel/neural-compressor/examples/pytorch/eager/image_recognition/peleenet/PeleeNet_README.md

 PeleeNet: An efficient DenseNet architecture for mobile devices

 An implementation of PeleeNet in PyTorch.
 PeleeNet is an efficient Convolutional Neural Network (CNN) architecture built with conventional convolution.
-Compared to other efficient architectures,PeleeNet has a great speed advantage and esay to be applied to the computer vision tasks other than image classification.
+Compared to other efficient architectures,PeleeNet has a great speed advantage and easy to be applied to the computer vision tasks other than image classification.

 For more information, check the paper:
 [Pelee: A Real-Time Object Detection System on Mobile Devices](https://arxiv.org/pdf/1804.06882.pdf) (NeurIPS 2018)